Zaijo/kafka-streams-viz/README.md

 ## [Try now](https://zaijo.github.io/kafka-streams-viz)

-This was conceived during one of the lab days @ Zendesk Singapore.
+The original project https://github.com/zz85/kafka-streams-viz was conceived during one of the lab days @ Zendesk Singapore.

 Thanks to the following libraries
 1. [Viz.js](https://github.com/mdaines/viz.js/) an emscripten built of Graphviz